EcmaTC53/spec/docs/proposals/Network Classes.md

 import HTTPRequest from "embedded:network/http/request";
 ```

-The HTTP Request Class makes one or more HTTP requests to a single host.
+The HTTP Request Class makes one or more HTTP (RFC 7230-7237) requests to a single host.

 ### constructor(options)